lorensen/VTKExamples/src/VTKBook/Chapter7.md

 When a voxel is processed, its projected position on the view plane is determined and an operation is performed at that pixel location using the voxel and image information.
 This operator is similar to the ray function used in image-order ray casting techniques.
 Although this approach to projecting voxels is both fast and efficient, it often yields image artifacts due to the discrete selection of the projected image pixel.
 For instance, as we move the camera closer to the volume in a perspective projection, neighboring voxels will project to increasingly distant pixels on the view plane, resulting in distracting "holes" in the image.

 A volume rendering technique, called splatting, addresses this problem by distributing the energy of a voxel across many pixels.
-Splatting is an object-order volume rendering technique proposed by Westover \[Westover90\] and, as its name implies, it projects the energy of a voxel onto the image plane one splat, or footprint, at a time.
+Splatting is an object-order volume rendering technique proposed by Westover <em style="color:blue;background-color: white">\[Westover90\]</em> and, as its name implies, it projects the energy of a voxel onto the image plane one splat, or footprint, at a time.
 A kernel with finite extent is placed around each data sample.
 The footprint is the projected contribution of this sample onto the image plane, and is computed by integrating the kernel along the viewing direction and storing the results in a 2D footprint table. **Figure7-13** illustrates the projection of a Gaussian kernel onto the image plane that may then be used as a splatting footprint.
 For a parallel viewing transform and a spherically symmetric kernel, the footprint of every voxel is identical except for an image space offset.
 Therefore, the evaluation of the footprint table and the image space extent of a sample can be performed once as a preprocessing step to volume rendering.
 Splatting is more difficult for perspective volume rendering since the image space extent is not identical for all samples.
 Accurately correcting for perspective effects in a splatting approach would make the algorithm far less efficient.
 However, with a small loss of accuracy we can still use the generic footprint table if we approximate the image plane extent of an ellipsoid with an ellipse.

 There are several important considerations when utilizing a splatting approach for volume rendering.
 The type of kernel, the radius of the kernel, and the resolution of the footprint table will all impact the appearance of the final image.
 For example, a kernel radius that is smaller than the distance between neighboring samples may lead to gaps in the image, while a larger radius will lead to a blurry image.
 Also, a low resolution footprint table is faster to precompute, but a high resolution table allows us to use nearest neighbor sampling for faster rendering times without a signifi-cant loss in image accuracy.